 What our students learn

-Students completing this program will have demonstrated:
+Students completing the journalism program will demonstrate the following:

 - knowledge of media laws and First Amendment rights and limitations